Welsh Love Spoons

 Diamond wealth and good fortune

-Daffodil National symbol and sign of affection
+Daffodil National symbol and sign of growing love

 Cross faith and marriage